 1. Practice Self-Care

-- Spending quality time with friends and family
+- Spending time with friends and family

-- Playing a sport or physical activity
+- Playing a sport or engaging in physical activity

-- Getting a good night’s sleep
+- Getting proper sleep

-- A healthy diet
+- Maintaining a healthy diet

-- A greater focus on hygiene and well-being
+- Prioritizing hygiene and well-being

 2. Hiring a Home Care Provider or Respite Care Services